Security-Onion-Solutions/securityonion-docs/dashboards.rst

 Events
 ------

 The third and final section of the page is a data table that contains all search results and allows you to drill into individual search results as necessary.
-Clicking the table headers allows you to sort ascending or descending.
+Clicking the table header labels allows you to sort ascending or descending.
+You can also move a column to the right or left, or remove the column, by clicking the appropriate icons surrounding the column header labels.
 Starting from the left side of each row, there is an arrow which will expand the result to show all of its fields.
 To the right of that arrow is the ``Timestamp`` field.
 Next, a few standard fields are shown: ``source.ip``, ``source.port``, ``destination.ip``, ``destination.port``, ``log.id.uid`` (Zeek unique identifier), ``network.community_id`` (Community ID), and ``event.dataset``.
 Depending on what kind of data you're looking at, there may be some additional data-specific fields as well.

 Clicking a value in the Events table brings up a context menu of actions for that value.
 This allows you to refine your existing search, start a new search, or even pivot to external sites like Google and VirusTotal.